QCaudron/fieldday/site/setup.md

 - **VHF** : Squalo antennas for 6m and 2m horizontally-polarized signals, and a vertical for 2m vertically-polarized signals.
 - **UHF** : An 8-element Yagi for the 70cm band.

-## Local, on-site communications
+## On-site communications

-Use 146.460 MHz FM simplex for local comms.
+We'll use 146.460 MHz FM simplex for local comms.
+Bring an HT and join in the local chat.